Unturned3/Microdot/wiki/1_intro/1_prereq.md

 A lot of jargon is used throughout the documentation.
-If there are terms or concepts that you don't know about, please consult Google and make sure that understand them before moving on, or else you might get stuck later because you missed something out previously.
+If there are terms or concepts that you don't know about, please consult Google and make sure that you understand them before moving on, or else you might get stuck later because you missed something out previously.

 Many people on the internet has already explained certain important